ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

 am I really having feelings over a water bottle having a family? do I really think I'm a tyrant because of removing a bottle from the fridge?
 These thoughts are my daily life
+Every action I take, I have these feelings I have these thoughts of that they're alive.
+Everything is alive.